What do I need to know before I travel?

 • you may wish to be vaccinated to reduce the risk of your trip being disrupted by catching the flu, but it might not be possible to obtain a southern hemisphere flu vaccine in the UK before you travel

-• in this instance, you should therefore try to arrange to be vaccinated against flu after arriving at your destination
+• in this instance, you may wish to arrange to be vaccinated against flu after arriving at your destination

 • Tropical regions: flu can occur all year round